Use code ESIMDB15 for 15% discount. Limited time only.

 Piecewise unbeatable though.

-Currently, over 90 travel eSIM brands offer service in Hungary, with a substantial selection of over 3300 prepaid data plans available.
-This wide variety of options makes it easy for travelers to find an eSIM that suits their specific data needs and budget while visiting the country.
+Currently, travelers to Hungary have access to over 90 travel eSIM brands (providers) offering more than 3800 prepaid data plans.
+This represents a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.

 In Hungary, the primary Mobile Network Operators (MNOs) providing infrastructure for travel eSIMs are: